chukiagosoftware/software-engineer-blog/content/pages/about.md

 We settled on Netlify because it works very nicely, can scale to a full blown app with CDN and content managment and more imporantly [Netlify had Python 3.10]({filename}../netlify.md)  compatible images at the time.

+This is a static HTML site with some Javascript and a Pelican template.
+So, there is only one contributor, no merging issues nor PRs and many other differences with a production distributed microservice or hybrid service oriented application.
+Nonetheless the core principle is the same and using Git actually makes publishing this blog a breeze.

 ## Infrastructure as Code :bridge_at_night: